Coalition Defends District Court Victory Striking Down Unconstitutional Idaho Ag-Gag Law

 About the ACLU of Idaho

 The ACLU of Idaho is a non-partisan organization dedicated to the preservation and enhancement of civil liberties and civil rights.
 We believe that the freedom of press, speech, assembly, and religion, and the rights to due process, equal protection and privacy, are fundamental to a free people.
 The ACLU of Idaho strives to advance civil liberties and civil rights by activities that include litigation, education, and lobbying.
 For more information, please visit acluidaho.org.

 About Farm Sanctuary

 Founded in 1986, Farm Sanctuary works to change how our society views and treats farm animals through rescue, education and advocacy.
-The organization provides lifelong care for animals rescued from abuse at four sanctuary locations in New York, California and New Jersey; promotes compassionate vegan living; and advocates legal and policy reforms.
+The organization provides lifelong care for animals rescued from abuse at sanctuary locations in New York and California; promotes compassionate vegan living; and advocates legal and policy reforms.
 To learn more about Farm Sanctuary, visit farmsanctuary.org.

 About Center for Food Safety

 Center for Food Safety’s mission is to empower people, support farmers, and protect the earth from the harmful impacts of industrial agriculture.
 Through groundbreaking legal, scientific, and grassroots action, we protect and promote your right to safe food and the environment.
 Please join our more than 750,000 consumer and farmer advocates across the country at centerforfoodsafety.org.
 Twitter: @CFSTrueFood, @CFS_Press